How do I register a team for Solar Spring break?

 What experience is required?

 No experience or tools necessary!
 Each team is led by an experienced volunteer Team Leader, and each installation is managed by GRID construction staff.
 Moderate lifting (20 lbs.) may be involved.
-As GRID Alternatives policy, all modules and inverters must be carried by at least 2 people at all times.
+According to GRID Alternatives policy, all modules and inverters must be carried by at least 2 people at all times.
 If you are uncomfortable with heights or ladders, ground work is available.

 What sort of safety precautions are taken on the jobs site?